Paul-Nguyen/puppet-exercise/README.md

 And another assumption is that if you're not on a Vagrant box, you don't mind it clobbering your selinux config.
 This is because port 8000 is used by a sound device and we may not want to overwrite the config to enable that port in selinux for the web context.

 ## How to use it
 This is meant for a vagrant setup.
-If you're running vagrant, just do:
+If you're running vagrant, just clone/export this archive on your computer, and:
 > vagrant up

 You should be able to view the content at http://localhost:8000.